-Requests for Items to be Placed on Board or Committee Agendas decision following discussion with the secretary, Company Chair, Company CE or relevant senior manager, and will arrange for a paper providing management comments/recommendations as appropriate.
+Requests by Trustees for items to be placed on Agendas should be made to the Board Chair or the Chair of the appropriate committee.
+The Board Chair will make a decision following discussion with the secretary, Company Chair, Company CE or relevant senior manager, and will arrange for a paper providing management comments/recommendations as appropriate.
 The decision will be confirmed by email to all board members - with reasons if declined and suggesting a different way of progressing the matter.